-- Step 1: Add together total non-excluded gross income of the benefit group and any sanctioned person(s). - Step 2: The Standard Work Deduction and Dependent Care Deduction are applied to the earned income of each benefit group member and each sanctioned person, if applicable. - Step 3: Determine the 100% of Need amount in Appendix A for the appropriate benefit group size. - Step 4: If the amount resulting from Step 2 is greater than Step 3, the benefit group is ineligible. - Step 5: If the amount resulting from Step 2 is equal to or less than Step 3, the benefit group is eligible for further determinations. - 3.
-Benefit Reductions and Incentives - a.
-Non-Benefit Group Members or Non-Disqualified Individuals Living With the Benefit Group Benefit Reduction - There is no TANF benefit reduction when the TANF benefit group lives with others. - b.
+- Step 1: Add together total non-excluded gross income of the benefit group and any sanctioned person(s). - Step 2: The Standard Work Deduction and Dependent Care Deduction are applied to the earned income of each benefit group member and each sanctioned person, if applicable. - Step 3: Determine the 100% of Need amount in Appendix A for the appropriate benefit group size. - Step 4: If the amount resulting from Step 2 is greater than Step 3, the benefit group is ineligible. - Step 5: If the amount resulting from Step 2 is equal to or less than Step 3, the benefit group is eligible for further determinations.

+- 3. Benefit Reductions and Incentives - Non-Benefit Group Members or Non-Disqualified Individuals Living With the Benefit Group - Benefit Reduction b.
 Benefit Group Includes Legally Married Parent(s) -Marriage Incentive c.
 Child Support Incentive